vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/user-guide/esxi-certificate-management.md

     Set-EsxiLockdownMode -server $sddcManagerFqdn -user $sddcManagerUser -pass $sddcManagerPass -domain $workloadDomain -cluster $cluster -enable
     ```

-## Get the vSAN Health Summary from vCenter Server for a Cluster
+## Get the vSAN Health Summary from vCenter for a Cluster

-The [`Get-vSANHealthSummary`](../functions/Get-vSANHealthSummary.md) cmdlet gets the vSAN health summary from vCenter Server for a cluster.
+The [`Get-vSANHealthSummary`](../functions/Get-vSANHealthSummary.md) cmdlet gets the vSAN health summary from vCenter for a cluster.
 If any status is YELLOW or RED, a WARNING or ERROR will be raised.

 1. Start PowerShell (Run as Administrator).